Versi Bahasa Indonesia: /id/tempat-wisata-berhawa-sejuk/

 Photo Via [email protected]

-From colourful theme parks, museums of various kinds, to unique restaurants, you can find extraordinary attractions fit for the entire family at this cold town of Malang, just 2 kilometres away from Surabaya.
+From colourful theme parks, museums of various kinds, to unique restaurants, you can find extraordinary attractions fit for the entire family at this cold town of Malang, just 2.5 hours from Surabaya.

 Photo Via Miraanggra-oky_erik

-Claiming to be the largest theme park in Indonesia, Jawa Timur Park or Jatim Park comes with endless attractions of international standards, such as the Museum of Transportation, and Batu Secret Zoo.
+Claiming to be the largest theme park in Indonesia, Jawa Timur Park or Jatim Park comes with endless attractions of international standards, such as the Museum of Transportation, and Batu Secret Zoo which we had the chance to explore!

-It’s so huge that the area has to be divided into two parts – Jatim Park 1 & Jatim Park 2.
+It’s so huge that the area has to be divided into three parts – Jatim Park 1, Jatim Park 2 and Jatim Park 3!
+We had so much fun with the attractions and animals at each of the parks.

 Photo Via Fakhri